melezhik/swat/README.md

     # bar
     bar value

 There is no limit for you!
-Use any code you want with only requiment - it should return array reference.
+Use any code you want with only requirement - it should return array reference.
 What about to validate web application content with sqlite database entries?

     # Place this in swat data file